uberkael/krohnkite/README.md

 ## Look at me

+1. If you change the Krohnkite configuration, you will need to reboot.
+Do not toggle the script on and off, this will start multiple instances of it.
-1. Delete unused KWin shortcuts you can use any D-Bus program which can invoke D-Bus methods.
+2. Delete unused KWin shortcuts you can use any D-Bus program which can invoke D-Bus methods.
 Service name -`org.kde.kglobalaccel` path - `/component/kwin` method - `org.kde.kglobalaccel.Component.cleanUp`.
 ArchLinux example:

 ```
 qdbus6 org.kde.kglobalaccel /component/kwin org.kde.kglobalaccel.Component.cleanUp
 ```

-2. If you have a gap or vice versa you have gray(white etc) rectangle that means that there is a program with size 1x1 that have to be filtered by title or other ways.
+3. If you have a gap or vice versa you have gray(white etc) rectangle that means that there is a program with size 1x1 that have to be filtered by title or other ways.
 Make sure that the following programs, if you have them, have been added to the filter:

 ```
 xwaylandvideobridge,plasmashell,ksplashqml